Skip to main content

 • Focus on strategy logic instead of syntax

-The key is finding tools that actually understand Pine Script, not just generic coding assistants that happen to know a little bit about it.
+The key is finding tools that actually understand Pine Script — not generic coding assistants that happen to know a little about it.
+In March, I sat down and wrote 50+ strategies across these four platforms to find out which one delivers.

 The AI Pine Script Tools I Actually Tested